 They said the appearance of “RFA” in the sequence could have been enough to trigger a filter because it is the abbreviation for the US government-funded Radio Free Asia, whose website has long been blocked from China and whose broadcasts have been jammed.

-It is not clear, however, why this should suddenly be a problem—although a change in the search parameter or an update of filtering programmes could be responsible.
+It is not clear, however, why this should suddenly be a problem — although a change in the search parameter or an update of filtering programmes could be responsible.

 “The Great Firewall has made a mistake and thinks it’s the name of Radio Free Asia.
+I suspect it will be corrected quickly, maybe tonight or tomorrow,” Michael Anti, a well-known Chinese blogger, said.

 Google has set up a webpage to allow users to monitor the availability of its services in China, but its usefulness has been questioned because it indicated that search was still available.